CoT-X: An Adaptive Framework for Cross-Model Chain-of-Thought Transfer and Optimization: Supplementary Figures

 \subsection{Complete Results for Chinese and English Datasets}

-To provide a comprehensive view of the multilingual evaluation, this section reports the complete experimental results for the Chinese and English datasets, following the same analysis framework used for the original Japanese corpus.
-These results further validate the generalizability of our chain-of-thought transfer framework across different linguistic settings.
+This section reports the complete experimental results for the Chinese and English datasets, following the same analysis framework used for the original Japanese corpus.
+These results further evaluate the generalizability of our chain-of-thought transfer framework across different linguistic settings.